Marc A. Wallenstein

 Marc served as trial counsel for thousands of minor league baseball players who won the right to be paid minimum wage by Major League Baseball.
 The lawsuit reached a landmark $185 million settlement on the eve of trial, which represented 137% of the unpaid wages owed to class members—far in excess of a typical class action settlement.
 The resolution includes significant injunctive relief that will vindicate the rights of current and future minor league players for years to come.
 In approving the settlement, the trial court wrote that counsel “has handled this case skillfully and with professionalism, diligently pursuing the interests of the players.
 The significant relief they have obtained under the Settlement Agreement is, in no small part, due to their expertise and dedication.”

 Marc serves as part of the lead or co-lead counsel teams in two additional cases against Google.
-Marc took numerous depositions leading up to a proposed $700 million settlement-in-principal, in a lawsuit challenging Google’s anticompetitive practices regarding the fees it charges to developers of apps distributed through the Google Play Store.
+Marc took numerous depositions leading up to a proposed $700 million settlement-in-principle, in a lawsuit challenging Google’s anticompetitive practices regarding the fees it charges to developers of apps distributed through the Google Play Store.
 And Marc is pursuing antitrust claims against Google arising out of its monopolization of the online advertising market, in which Google acts as the buyer’s agent, the seller’s agent, and the marketplace, all at the same time.

-Before joining Korein Tillery, Marc served for six years as an Assistant U.S. Attorney in the District of Hawaii, where he gained expertise in national security matters, financial crime, procurement fraud, health care fraud, real estate fraudpublic corruption, cyber crime, environmental crime, and crimes against children.
+Before joining Korein Tillery, Marc served for six years as an Assistant U.S. Attorney in the District of Hawaii, where he gained expertise in national security matters, financial crime, procurement fraud, health care fraud, real estate fraud, public corruption, cyber crime, environmental crime, and crimes against children.
 Marc served as Computer Hacking and Intellectual Property (CHIP) Coordinator, responsible for complex issues related to computer crime and electronically stored information; as an Anti-Terrorism Advisory Coordinator (ATAC), responsible for national security investigations and prosecutions; as the National Parks coordinator; and as a member of the Department of Justice’s Cryptocurrency Working Group.
 Marc successfully prosecuted the first terrorism case ever brought against an active duty member of the U.S. military.
 Marc obtained record fines in numerous environmental cases, including the largest marine pollution fine in District history, and the largest criminal penalty ever imposed in a shark fin trafficking case in the United States.
 Marc has received several awards from the Department of Justice and the Federal Bureau of Investigation for his work and has taught national security investigations and prosecutions to fellow prosecutors and agents at the Department of Justice's National Advocacy Center.

 At his final court appearance as an Assistant United States Attorney, the presiding district judge remarked: